Australia's largest independent migration law firm. Open 7 days! Book here.

 Additional Requirements:

 While the Department of Home Affairs maintains full discretion over visa processing, we cannot guarantee expedited processing.
 However, there are steps that can be taken to enhance the likelihood of a swifter process.
-Many working visa applicants often overlook important notifications sent via email or ImmiAccount, resulting in missed requests.
-To circumvent this, entrust Australian Migration Lawyers to manage notifications on your behalf, ensuring you are promptly informed and guided through necessary actions.
+This is where an Australian migration lawyer can help.

-Furthermore, we extend our support to Labour Agreement applications, aiding Australian employers in navigating the application process seamlessly.
+We also support Labour Agreement applications, helping Australian employers navigate the application process.
 Our expertise ensures that well-prepared applications meet all eligibility criteria and include the necessary supporting documents, such as character documents, birth certificates, police certificates, and statutory declarations.

 Upon successful visa approval, you will receive a bridging visa, allowing temporary entry while awaiting your Australian resident permit.
-This permit grants you the right to work and live in Australia indefinitely, fulfilling your aspirations of becoming a permanent resident.
+This permit grants you the right to work and live in Australia indefinitely, enabling you to fulfil your aspirations of becoming a permanent resident.

 We have created comprehensive visa guides that outline the ins and outs of visa applications.
 Get yours today.